-Field Variable Description 8 IDF2 Automatic Solid Manure Application from Feeding Area Stock Pile.
+Field Variable Description 8 IDF2 Fertilizer Number Used for Automatic Solid Manure Application from Feeding Area Stock Pile.
 Fertilizer identification number for automatic fertilization using solid manure from the feeding area stock pile.
 Enter 0 for no automatic fertilization using solid manure.
-To automatically apply solid manure from the feeding area stock pile put in the number of the fertilizer from lists provided (FERT0806.DAT).
+To automatically apply solid manure from the feeding area stock pile put in the number of the fertilizer from lists provided (FERT1501.DAT).
 If no number is set, the model defaults to fertilizer #68.
 It is wise to set this number even if there are no current plans to use this function so that the selected fertilizer number matches the correct number in the fertilizer list which is being used.
-NOTES 1.
-FNP2 in subarea file MUST BE SET 2.
-MNUL in Control File MUST BE SET 9 IDF3 Automatic Commercial Phosphorus Fertilizer Application Enter number of fertilizer from lists provided (FERT0806.DAT).
-If none is entered model defaults to Elemental P. If no number is set, the model defaults to fertilizer #53.
+NOTES1.
+FNP2 in subarea file MUST BE SET2.
+MNUL in Control File MUST BE SET 9 IDF3 Fertilizer Number Used for Automatic Commercial Phosphorus Application Enter number of fertilizer from lists provided (FERT1501.DAT).
+If no number is set, the model defaults to fertilizer #53.
 It is wise to set this number even if there are no current plans to use this function so that the selected fertilizer number matches the correct number in the fertilizer list which is being used.
-10 IDF4 Automatic Commercial Fertilizer Application.
-Enter number of fertilizer from lists provided (FERT0806.DAT).
-If none is entered model defaults to Elemental N. If no number is set, the model defaults to fertilizer #52.
+NOTE: IPAT must be set to 1 in the Control Table for automatic P application to function.
+10 IDF4 Fertilizer Number Used for Automatic Commercial Nitrogen Application.
+Enter number of fertilizer from lists provided (FERT1501.DAT).
+If no number is set, the model defaults to fertilizer #52.
 It is wise to set this number even if there are no current plans to use this function so that the selected fertilizer number matches the correct number in the fertilizer list which is being used.
 NOTES 1.
 BFT, FNP4 and IFA in subarea file MUST BE SET.
-11 IDF5 Automatic Solid Manure Application To automatically apply solid manure (can come from an external source) enter the fertilizer number from the lists provided (FERT0806.DAT).
+11 IDF5 Fertilizer Number Used for Automatic Solid Manure Application To automatically apply solid manure (can come from an external source) enter the fertilizer number from the lists provided (FERT1501.DAT).
 If no number is set, the model defaults to fertilizer #68.
 It is wise to set this number even if there are no current plans to use this function so that the selected fertilizer number matches the correct number in the fertilizer list which is being used.
-NOTES 1.
-FNP5 and IFA from the subarea file MUST BE SET.
-2. MNUL in the control table MUST BE SET.
+NOTES1.
+FNP5 and IFA from the subarea file MUST BE SET.2.
+MNUL in the control table MUST BE SET.